Dynamic-Mobile-Security/mdast-cli/README.md

 # Mobile DAST CI/CD Python script
 *Automate the security analysis of mobile applications.*

-This script is designed to integrate mobile applications security analysis in the continuous development process (CI / CD).
+This script is designed to integrate mobile applications' security analysis in the continuous development process (CI / CD).
 During the execution of the script, the application is sent to the dynamic analysis.
 The output is a json/pdf file with detailed results.

 ## Install options